 Twisty ties are a convenient way to tie down stems after bending them, but you can use just about anything to tie down plants except for things like string, which are sharp and can cut into the plant over time.

-This was just a quick walkthrough, learn step-by-step how to make cannabis plants grow flat and wide!
+This was just a quick walkthrough of marijuana plant training, but you can learn step-by-step how to make cannabis plants grow flat and wide using our LST tutorial!

 Vegetative Stage Tactics to Yield More with CFLs